-Hunston Convent and hospitality
+Christian monastics and hospitality

 For centuries, the local monastery was often a main source of kindness.
-Some convents took in unwanted babies as orphans, but also unmarried mothers (a practice which in the 19th and 20th Century sometimes became controversial).
-Many monasteries provided outdoor relief (a dole of food at their doors, or through "turns") or took in and cared for the sick and old.
+Some convents took in unwanted babies as orphans, whilst others took in unmarried mothers without their babies (a practice which in the 19th and 20th Century sometimes became controversial).
+Many monasteries - including Hunston's Carmelites on a very small scale - provided outdoor relief (a dole of food at their doors, or through "turns").
+Historically, many took in and cared for the sick and old.
 Monastic herbalists were highly valued (is in the hero of Umberto Eco's The Name of the Rose and Ellis Peter's Cadfael novels).

-Hunston Convent and learning
+Christian monastics and learning